stecanu/elk-docker-apache-log/README.md

 # elk-docker-apache-log

-this docker image is a customization of [elk-docker] with a specifi pipeline for  management of  apache logs from  Filebeat, and perform [geoip analysis][elk-geoip].
+this docker image is a customization of [elk-docker] with a specific pipeline for  apache logs management  from  Filebeat, and perform [geoip analysis][elk-geoip].